HaldiH/tat/docs/user-guide/installation.md

 ### Installation

-In a command prompt, write the following command to install the `tat` package add all its dependencies using the `pip` tool:
+In a command prompt, write the following command to install the `tat` package add all its dependencies using the `pip` tool :

 ```shell
 pip install tat